proshian/neural-swipe-keyboard-android/README.md

 **Proof-of-concept implementation** demonstrating how to integrate a neural swipe typing model into an Android keyboard.

+The models are trained in a separate [neural-swipe-typing repository](https://github.com/proshian/neural-swipe-typing)

 > [!Note]
 > This is not designed as a production keyboard, but as a reference implementation for developers.